awesome-CPO-list/awesome-CPO-list/readme.md

 <img src="/img/logo.svg" align="center" width="500" alt="Awesome CPO list">

 The list aims to provide a one-stop overview of CPO per country.
 Why this list?
 As a driver of a BEV you may end up in a country where you can't roam with your e-Mobility Service Provider (e-MSP).
 In this case, this list will help you out.
 What's different compared to platforms like [PlugShare](https://www.plugshare.com/).
 This list will guide you to the important information.
-Like name, provided app, plugs
+Like name, provided app, plugs types, not where the chargeres are located.

 Feel free to add any missing CPO to the list!

+---

 ## Europe